carpentries-incubator/gitlab-novice/episodes/08-process-automation.md

 In the ”Pipeline” column, we see the first line of the commit that triggered the pipeline run, the number of the pipeline run, for example `#11071`, the branch the commit is part of as well as the short identifier of the commit.
 Most of these serve as links to pages for their respective entities.

-The ”Triggerer” column tells us who caused the pipeline run.
+The ”Created By” column tells us who caused the pipeline run.
 In our case that’s the author of the commit.

 The ”Stages” column visualizes the stages and their state.
-In addition to the colors discussed above, there are stages colored in gray.
+In addition to the colors discussed above, there can be stages colored in gray.
 They are waiting for their predecessor stages (or need to be manually triggered, if configured that way).

 We wait until our pipeline ran through.